Skip to main content

 When b is negative, −b becomes positive.
 This is the number one source of errors.
 For example, if b = −4, then −b = 4, and b² = 16 (not −16).
 Write out each step carefully.

 The formula always gives two solutions (unless the discriminant is zero).
-If you only calculate one answer, you have lost marks.
-Always compute both the + and - versions.
+If you only calculate one answer, you’ve lost marks.
+Always compute both the + and − versions.

 Not Setting the Equation to Zero First

 The formula only works when the equation is in the form ax² + bx + c = 0.
-If the equation is given as x² + 3x = 10, you must rearrange to x² + 3x - 10 = 0 before identifying a, b, and c.
-Getting c wrong because you did not rearrange is a very common error.
+If the equation is given as x² + 3x = 10, you must rearrange to x² + 3x − 10 = 0 before identifying a, b, and c.
+Getting c wrong because you didn’t rearrange is extremely common.

 Dividing by 2a, Not Just 2

 The denominator is 2a, not 2.
 If a = 3, you divide the entire numerator by 6, not by 2.
-Students who write the formula from memory sometimes miss this detail.
+Students who write the formula from memory sometimes miss this.

 Premature Rounding